 BOOTS-ON-GROUND (BOG) PHASE

-The parent command/NOSC via the CIAC shall ensure monthly contact is made with the IA member and the member’s dependents.
+The parent command/NRA via the CIAC shall ensure monthly contact is made with the IA member and the member’s dependents.
 The CIAC provides assistance to the member and the member’s family with any problem and coordinates any required action for issue resolution.

 RE-DEPLOYMENT STAGE